Zard-Studios/GhostPage/README.md

 ## ✨ Features

 - **Resource Optimization:** GhostPage intelligently hides tabs, conserving memory and CPU power. 🖥️
-- **Effortless Management:** With a simple click, hide or reveal tabs to maintain a clutter-free browsing environment. 🧹
+- **Effortless Management:** With a simple click, you will be able to say goodbye to the huge resources. 🧹
 - **Customizable Settings:** Tailor the extension to your liking and needs. ⚙️
 - **Intuitive Interface:** GhostPage's user-friendly design makes tab management a breeze. 🌟